Odorless Pain Side Effects

-Note: This page contains side effects data for the generic drug trolamine salicylate topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Odorless Pain.
+Note: This document contains side effect information about trolamine salicylate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Odorless Pain.

 Applies to trolamine salicylate topical: topical cream, topical lotion, topical pad

 In general, trolamine salicylate topical (the active ingredient contained in Odorless Pain) has been safe to use.
 If applied over a large area, salicylate type side effects (e.g., tinnitus, nausea, and/or vomiting) could potentially occur.[Ref]